payloadcms/payload/templates/ecommerce/README.md

 - #### Products

-  Each product is linked to Stripe via a select field that is dynamically populated in the sidebar.
+  Each product is linked to Stripe via a custom select field that is dynamically populated in the sidebar.
 This field fetches all available products in the background and displays them as options.
-Once a product has been selected, prices get automatically synced between Stripe and Payload.
+Once a product has been selected, prices get automatically synced between Stripe and Payload through webhooks.
+See [Stripe](#stripe) for more details.

   All products are layout-builder enabled so you can generate unique pages for each product using layout-building blocks, see [Layout Builder](#layout-builder) for more details.

   Products can also gate their content or digital assets behind a paywall, see [Paywall](#paywall) for more details.

-- #### Orders

-  When an order is placed, an invoice is created in Stripe.
-To easily query orders from Stripe, two custom endpoints are opened which proxy the Stripe API.
-This allows you to safely query Stripe from your front-end without exposing your Stripe API key.

-  - `/api/users/orders` - Returns all orders for the current user
-  - `/api/users/orders/:id` - Returns a single order by ID

-  For more details on how to extend this functionality, see the [Custom Endpoints](https://payloadcms.com/docs/rest-api/overview#custom-endpoints) docs.

 - #### Pages